aiqc/AIQC/docs/README_Documentation.md

   but it seem I have to manually overwrite the _build css file at that location.

+#### Images

+- There is no `html_image_files` setting in conf.py, but `/_static` is dependable place when things get built remotely on RTD.
+So I moved all images there.
+- Used this site for favicons <https://icoconvert.com/> `.ico` format.
+- If you use the sphinx directive `.. image:: some_pic.png` then it needs a local path.
+- When referencing images in markdown `![some_img]path.png` the underscore breaks it on RTD.
+- Due to JS dependencies, readthedocs.io is not rendering the plots anymore.
+So I stored them in `/docs/images` and reference them from the notebooks.

 #### Build process.
 After you make changes to the documentation files, you need to *build* the html pages.